duckietown/docs-brown/book/doc-sky/45-ukf/50-three-spatial-dimension-ukf.md

 As noted in [the background section](#ukf-background), one could treat these acceleration values as measurements instead of control inputs; for relative ease of implementation, we have chosen to use accelerations as control inputs.
 The linear accelerations are in the drone's body frame, denoted by the superscript $b$, so we need to rotate these vectors into the global frame based on the yaw variable that we are tracking and the IMU's roll and pitch values.
 This transformation will occur in the state transition function.

+To accomplish this rotation, you will use quaternion-vector multiplication (to be implemented in the stencil code in the `apply_quaternion_vector_rotation()` method).
+What does this operation look like, and why use this instead of Euler angles?
+For one, Euler angles are prone to gimbal lock, which is an issue we want to avoid in robotics.
+Therefore, many people in robotics and other fields such as computer graphics make use of the quaternion to avoid gimbal lock and (arguably) more elegantly encode an object's orientation or rotation.
+Even though your drone probably will not encounter gimbal lock in its relatively constrained envelope of operation (i.e., we are not doing flips---yet!), we want to introduce you to using quaternions in a practical calculation.
+Here is a [visualization](https://quaternions.online/) that might help you better grasp the admittedly unintuitive idea of the quaternion.

+In particular, we are interested in rotating a vector described relative to the drone's body frame into the global frame.
+For example, as the drone yaws, its body-frame $x$-axis will rotate relative to the global frame, so a linear acceleration value sensed by the IMU along the drone's body-frame $x$-axis will not always correspond to the same direction in the global frame.
+You can imagine that roll and pitch only complicate this mapping between body and global frame.

+In the state transition function, you will be rotating the body-frame linear acceleration vector from the IMU into the global frame.
+The computation to do this with a quaternion is as follows:

+$$
+\mathbf{u}^g_t = \mathbf{q} \cdot \mathbf{u}_t \cdot \mathbf{q}^*
+$$

+where $\mathbf{u}^g_t$ is the linear acceleration control input in the global frame, $\mathbf{q}$ is the quaternion that rotates a vector from body to global frame, $\mathbf{u}_t$ is your body-frame control input that you get from the IMU, and $\mathbf{q}^*$ is $\mathbf{q}$.
+Note that, for correct dimensionality, $\mathbf{u}^g_t$ and $\mathbf{u}_t$ should be 4-element vectors to match the quaternion's $[x, y, z, w]$ components and should have the real component $w$ equal to $0$, making these vectors "pure" quaternions.

+The steps to implement this rotation in the `apply_quaternion_vector_rotation()` method, then, looks something like this:

+1. Create a quaternion from Euler angles using `tf.transformations.quaternion_from_euler(roll, pitch, yaw)`, with the appropriate values for roll, pitch, and yaw (radians).
+The output of this function is a quaternion expressed as an array of $[x, y, z, w]$.
+It represents the drone's orientation and can be thought of as the quaternion to rotate a vector or frame from the global frame to the body frame.
+We want a quaternion that does the opposite rotation.
+2. Invert the quaternion to get a quaternion that rotates a vector from the body frame to the global frame.
+To do this, simply negate the $w$ component (i.e., the fourth element of the first quaternion).
+3. Express the vector to be rotated as a "pure" quaternion, which means appending a zero to the vector.
+4. Carry out $\mathbf{q} \cdot \mathbf{u}_t \cdot \mathbf{q}^*$ by applying the following functions appropriately: `tf.transformations.quaternion_multiply` and `tf.transformations.quaternion_conjugate`.
+5. Drop the fourth element of the result of this computation, and return this 3-element array.

 **Task (Written Section 1.2.2):** Implement the state transition function $g(\mathbf{x}, \mathbf{u}, \Delta t)$ in `ukf7d_written_solutions.tex`.
-Remember that for the drone, this involves kinematics, and since we are now tracking yaw and additionally considering the roll and pitch from the IMU, there will also be some trigonometry.
+Remember that for the drone, this involves kinematics, and since we are now tracking yaw and additionally considering the roll and pitch from the IMU, a rotation will be necessary so that we track state variables in the global frame.
+Your implementation will use quaternion-vector multiplication as described above to accomplish this rotation.
+We do not expect you to write out the details of the transformation, but in your notation, you should be clear about the frame in which the control input is described (e.g., you could indicate global frame by notating the control input as $\mathbf{u}^g_t$).

-TODO: Should students write out the rotation matrix?
-Or just indicate its presence?
-In practice, we are having them use quaternion-vector rotation.

 **Task:** Translate the state transition function into Python by filling in the `state_transition_function()` method in `state_estimators/student_state_estimator_ukf_7d.py`.
 Follow the "TODO"s there.
-To carry out the rotation of the linear accelerations, we will have you implement a method called `apply_quaternion_vector_rotation()`.
+Be sure to implement `apply_quaternion_vector_rotation()` as well.
 As usual, note the functions' type signatures for the inputs and outputs.

 ## Measurement Function